Behaviour Policy – Stocklake Park

 Appendix 1 – Exclusion

-Exclusion is not an immediate consequence of any behavioural issues at Booker Park.
+Exclusion is a very unusual consequence at Stocklake Park and is only used under very exceptional circumstances after all other avenues have been explored.
 It will only be considered as part of an ongoing assessment of the individual and individual circumstance.

 - The reason for the exclusion